Tasks

 : The directory containing themise.toml

-file where the task was defined.MISE_PROJECT_ROOT
+file where the task was defined or if the config path is something like~/src/myproj/.config/mise.toml

 : The root of the project.MISE_TASK_NAME